-The Pointe’s fine dining menu features sumptuously prepared dishes of local and seasonal ingredients like local crab and prawns, fish, game, and can be made vegan and vegetarian.
+The Pointe’s fine dining menu features sumptuously prepared dishes of local and seasonal ingredients.
+Think local crab and prawns, fish, game.
+Many dishes can be made vegan and vegetarian.
 The outstanding multi-course tasting menu can be paired with local and international wine.

 Third Day: Beach Day

 Linger over a leisurely brunch at The Pointe Restaurant at the Wickaninnish Inn.
-The menu is served until 2 PM and features everything from steel-cut oats to crab fried rice and a delectable smoked salmon rösti.
+The menu is served until 2 PM.
+It features everything from steel-cut oats to crab fried rice and a delectable smoked salmon rösti.

 Head out for a guided walk with Long Beach Nature Tours along one of Tofino’s many hiking trails.
-Stroll through a coastal temperate rainforest of salt-loving Sitka Spruce, hemlock and red cedar trees, or venture on the Nuu-Chah-Nuulth trail to appreciate totem poles and learn of the region’s First Nations history.
-Continue to Florencia Bay to investigate the tide pools, or take the path towards South Beach to enjoy the rolling waves from a rocky outcrop.
+Stroll through a coastal temperate rainforest of salt-loving Sitka Spruce, hemlock and red cedar trees.
+Venture on the Nuu-Chah-Nuulth trail to appreciate totem poles and learn of the region’s First Nations history.
+Continue to Florencia Bay to investigate the tide pools.
+Or take the path towards South Beach to enjoy the rolling waves from a rocky outcrop.

 Enjoy a Tofitian lunch in the village at Shelter Restaurant; sit outside on the large patio if the weather is fine.
 Shelter’s extensive seasonal menu features everything from burgers to tacos, chowder to tofu bowls, with lots of options for vegetarians and gluten-free diners.

-Before leaving town, head to the very tip of Campbell Street towards a small ‘container bakery’ for authentic French baguettes and croissants to go from the excellent Ouest Artisan Patisserie.
-Or if craft beer is more your jam, stop in for a tasting flight (or buy a 6-pack) of ales, lagers and IPAs at Tofino Brewing Company.
+Before leaving town, head to the very tip of Campbell Street towards a small ‘container bakery.’
+You’ll find authentic French baguettes and croissants to go from the excellent Ouest Artisan Patisserie.
+If craft beer is more your jam, stop in for a tasting flight (or buy a 6-pack) of ales, lagers and IPAs at Tofino Brewing Company.

-And don’t miss stopping in to admire the local flora and learn about First Nations plants and conservation at Naa’Waya’Sum Coastal Indigenous Gardens, formerly the Tofino Botanical Gardens.
+And don’t miss stopping in to admire the local flora and learn about First Nations plants and conservation.
+The Naa’Waya’Sum Coastal Indigenous Gardens is formerly the Tofino Botanical Gardens, and worth a wander.

-If time allows, venture into the fishing village of Ucluelet for a final scenic walk along the Wild Pacific Trail or Lighthouse Loop Trail.
-Take in a final breathtaking view of the wild west coast before heading home from your memorable trip to Tofino.
+If time allows, venture into the fishing village of Ucluelet.
+Take a scenic walk along the Wild Pacific Trail or Lighthouse Loop Trail.
+Enjoy in a final breathtaking view of the wild west coast before heading home from your memorable trip to Tofino.